 More recently, he began experimenting with cutting and carving colored blown-glass “blanks.”
 While the glass is still hot, he adds bits of glass to the original bubble to vary thickness and color.
 Then he carves sharp, non-geometric edges in the glass to amplify thick-to-thin variations and create the appearance of perpetual movement.
 He is also exploring surface treatments that balance smoothness and roughness.
 “What I am after is glass that light moves through easily, appearing never to stop.”

-Studio glass pioneer Fritz Dreisbach offers a survey of the first decades of American studio glass.
-Dreisbach was a founding member of the Glass Art Society, 2002 recipient of the Society's Lifetime Achievement Award, and is an unofficial historian of the American Studio Glass movement.
-He was the recipient of the Museum's 1993 Rakow Commission, and his commissioned work celebrated 30 years of studio glass.
-In the early years, he traveled the country with a portable furnace and annealer, demonstrating glassblowing and organizing workshops.
-Since, he has taught in every school and major glass program in the U.S. and has traveled the world.
-He has inspired so many artists to work with glass that he has rightly been dubbed the "Johnny Appleseed" of the American Studio Glass movement.
+A %%founding%% member of the Glass Art Society, 1993 recipient of the Museum’s Rakow Commission, 2002 recipient of the Society’s Lifetime Achievement Award, and unofficial historian of the American Studio Glass movement, Dreisbach has played a singular role in promoting glass as an artistic medium.
+In the early years, he traveled the country, demonstrating glassblowing, and organizing workshops and classes.
+Since then, he has taught in glassmaking schools and programs worldwide.
+Like his glass— colorful, spontaneous, and exuberant—he has inspired so many artists to try working with glass that he has rightly been dubbed the “Johnny Appleseed” of the American Studio Glass movement.